UPPMAX/programming_formalisms/docs/modularity/modular.md

 ???- "Why is Modular Programming something to strive for"

-    -Reusability
+     - Reusability
-    -Working with others (encapsulation of work and function)
+     - Working with others (encapsulation of work and function)

 ???- "What is a Design Pattern"